-In this quick post we’ll guide you through the easy steps to enable your plugins on Apple Mail in macOS 10.14 and higher.
+In this quick post we’ll guide you through the steps to enable your plugins on Apple Mail in macOS Big Sur and anything which might come after that.

 - Open Apple Mail and click Preferences…